slendermon/alpine-hardened/README.md

 After applying this, you may do `abuild -r` to start compiling the kernel.

-After compiling kernel, it is also recommended to use the apk package hardened-malloc, within /etc/ld.so.preload:
+After compiling kernel, it is also recommended to use the apk package hardened-malloc, and once installed, inside the file `/etc/ld.so.preload`, put this into the file:
 `/usr/lib/libhardened_malloc.so`

 ## External Links: